DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - **Compute**: Granular compute functions, containarized, to provide low-latency processing near end users and devices.
 Also known as Edge Computing.
 Edge computing is a technology that processes data near the source of data generation, such as IoT devices or local servers, rather than sending it to a central data center or cloud for processing.
     - **Storage**: Multiple edge locations to reduce latency for accessing data and updating data.
 E.g file servers that are synchronized across location like DFS.

+- **Grid computing** is a form of distributed computing where multiple computers work together to solve complex problems or process large amounts of data.
+In simple terms, it's like combining the power of many computers to achieve a task more efficiently than a single computer could alone.
+     - In many grid computing implementations, grid members can access the contents of the distributed work segments or divisions.
+     - Grid computing over the internet is not usually the best platform for sensitive operations.
+     - Grid computing is able to handle and compensate for latency of communications, duplicate work, and capacity fluctuation.

 - 4.1.17 Virtual Private Cloud (VPC)
     - Virtual networks, public and private subnets, segmentation and API inspection and integration are important elements of cloud security.
     - VPC is a virtual network that consists of cloud resources, where the VM of one company is isolated from the resources of another company.